papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 # Google Photos Takeout Structure

-This document provides a comprehensive reference for the file structure, naming conventions, and metadata format of Google Photos Takeout exports.
+This document provides a comprehensive reference for the file structure, naming conventions, and metadata format of Google Photos Takeout exports, along with the actual implementation details of our media scanner.

 ## Overview